-nis chapter the researcher has given date collection methods, research designs, location of the y population and sampling procedure, instruments and data analysis.
+In this chapter the researcher had given date collection methods, research designs, location of the study population and sampling procedure, instruments and data analysis.

-Research Design
+3.1 Research Design

-ne research survey method was used.
+In the research, survey method was used.
 It gave the general condition of the area.
-Questionnaire

-10d was used to collect the data.
-Being a sensitive subject the researcher used tools selectively study had the following variables

-Interviewing and being given selected children by the teacher.
+Questionnaire method was used to collect the data.
+Being a sensitive subject the researcher used tools selectively e.g. Interviewing and being given selected children by the teacher.

-Variable Definition
+3.2 Variable Definition